 When that happens, it’s hard for them to use their executive function skills.
 And that can make it difficult for them to listen, remember rules, and stay focused on any given activity.

-On the other hand, the children who are able to self-regulate make healthy choices for themselves and those around them, according to Harvard University’s Center on the Developing Child.
-They state, “when children have opportunities to develop executive function and self-regulation skills, individuals and society experience lifelong benefits.”
+On the other hand, children who are able to self-regulate make healthy choices for themselves and those around them, according to Harvard University’s Center on the Developing Child.
+They state, “When children have opportunities to develop executive function and self-regulation skills, individuals and society experience lifelong benefits.”

 As you may be aware (especially during the pandemic), social interaction is incredibly important for mental health.
 It will also help your child foster a sense of belonging and safety, be happier, and learn to be a compassionate citizen of the world.